Snickdx/sample/README.md

-# sample - A simple full stack application for educational purposed
+# sample - A simple full stack application for educational purposes

 ##Technologies